Client area

 High Performance

-In the following snippet, for example, EmailVerify.NET is fed with a structure internally optimized for reducing delays and network transmissions, while obeying a configurable amount of time between each verification to the same SMTP server. thus respecting Netiquette and avoiding being tagged as a spammer by the external mail exchangers:
+In the following snippet, for example, EmailVerify for .NET is fed with a structure internally optimized for reducing delays and network transmissions, while obeying a configurable amount of time between each verification to the same SMTP server. thus respecting Netiquette and avoiding being tagged as a spammer by the external mail exchangers:

 // Add some entries to the verification group